 Floods can bring both advantages and disadvantages to an area.
-Floods can deposit rich, fertile alluvium on agricultural areas.
+Floods can deposit rich, fertile alluvium in agricultural areas.
 Also, flood water can replenish irrigation channels.
-On the other hand floods can destroy food supplies, homes and transport infrastructures.
+On the other hand, floods can destroy food supplies, homes and transport infrastructures.

 Causes of flooding

 Deforestation – Cutting down trees causes increased run-off (water flowing over the surface of the earth).
 Rainwater reaches rivers faster.
 Flooding becomes more likely.

 Urbanisation – Man-made surfaces such as concrete result in greater run-off.
 Rainwater reaches rivers faster and can cause flooding.